Timiskaming Professional Hockey League: History

 The league was founded in the early 1900s in the mining towns of Northern Ontario, Canada.
 Owned by wealthy mine owners, the league paid its players, one of the few leagues to do so at the time.
 The games between teams served as the basis for high-stakes gambling between the owners, players and the public.
 'Ringers' from the southern ice hockey leagues would be paid to join the teams for a single game, hoping to garner large gambling profits for the team owners.

-In a 1909 game between Haileybury and Cobalt at Cobalt, over $10,000 dollars was in the pot in bets.
+In a 1909 game between Haileybury and Cobalt at Cobalt, over $10,000 was in the pot in bets.
 Haileybury won 6–5 in overtime, with five of the six goals scored by Harry Smith who had been lured from the Montreal Wanderers of the Eastern Canada Hockey Association.

 The use of 'ringers' had one negative effect on the league.
 The league challenged for the Stanley Cup twice in 1909 and was rejected twice by the Stanley Cup trustees because of the 'ineligible' players on Cobalt, the 1909 champion.
 The trustees implemented a rule that players had to be a member of the team at the start of season, set at January 2.

 Just before the 1910 season, the league dissolved so that two of its teams, Cobalt and Haileybury would help to form the National Hockey Association.
 The owner of the two teams Ambrose O'Brien, along with his family's money financed four teams in the NHA, including the Renfrew Millionaires and the Montreal Canadiens, then known as 'Les Canadiens'.
 In 1910, after their NHA franchises were dealt away, the TPHL resumed play and Cobalt and Haileybury returned to the league for the 1910–11 season before ending operations.